|Back to: Thai Culture & Traditions|

 Information and Visa Application Inquiries

 Just imagine how many more children, adults & pets can sit on this motorbike.

 There is an extensive network of excellent highways and roads throughout Thailand especially in and around major tourist destinations from Chaing Mai in the north to Phuket in the south.
 Roads range from multi-lane freeways around Bangkok to tiny lanes of small side-streets (soi in Thai).

 Despite the rather hectic traffic, especially in Bangkok, most Thai drivers are well mannered and polite.
 You'll hardly ever hear a honking car and anger is never displayed publicly.
 By the way, one of the fastest ways to travel around Bangkok is to ride a motorcycle taxi with their ability to zip in and out of traffic.
 Although it will require to take one's courage in both hands.

 Deviating Traffic Scene

-Anticipate the impossible and unexpected is the name of the Thai Road game.
-Don't be surprised to bump into some Bugatti, Lamborghini, Porsche, Maserati, Ferrari and other luxurious sport cars, bikes and sedans on the heavy-jammed Bangkok streets, in Pattaya or in countryside.
+Anticipate the impossible and unexpected is the name of the Thai road game.
+Don't be confused and don't be surprised to bump into some Bugatti, Lamborghini, Porsche, Maserati, Ferrari and other luxurious sports cars, bikes and sedans on the heavy-jammed Bangkok streets, in Pattaya or in the countryside.